 When measuring the breakdown voltage or leakage current of the transistors, note that all of the output (U, V/V1, and W1), LSx, and COMx pins must be appropriately connected.
-Otherwise the switching transistors may result in permanent damage.
+Otherwise, the switching transistors may result in permanent damage.

-The following are circuit diagrams representing
+The following are circuit diagrams representing typical measurement circuits for breakdown voltage: Figure 13-3 shows the high-side transistor (Q{IH}) in the U-phase;

-typical measurement circuits for breakdown voltage: Figure 13-3 shows the high-side transistor ($Q{\rm IH}$) in the U-phase; Figure 13-4 shows the low-side transistor ($Q{\rm IL}$) in the U-phase.
+Figure 13-4 shows the low-side transistor (Q{1L}) in the Uphase.
 And all the pins that are not represented in these figures are open.

-When measuring the high-side transistors, leave all the pins not be measured open.
-When measuring the low-side transistors, connect the LSx pin to be measured to the COMx pin, then leave other unused pins open.
+When measuring the high-side transistors, leave all the non-measuring pins open.
+When measuring the low-side transistors, connect only the measuring LSx pin to the COMx pin and leave the other pins open.